Within the English department, students can choose one of two concentrations: the literature concentration and the writing concentration.

 The major with a literature concentration consists of at least ten English courses.
 These include:

 In consultation with a department adviser, a student will select courses that emphasize various genres, literary and cultural traditions, and theoretical approaches.
-The selections should demonstrate a balance between British and American literature and between literature before and after 1800.

 In consultation with a department adviser, a student chooses at least ten literature and writing- or language-focused courses.
 These must include: